 The problem occurs when cats play a bit too roughly for our human skin.
 Cats have a thick coat of fur, and will often bite, scratch, and wrestle with each other.
 This behavior comes naturally to them, and our cats don't realize that we have sensitive skin with no fur for protection.

 Now that we know the reasons for play aggression, it's time to think about ways of handling our cat's rough play while still allowing them to have fun and get their exercise.

-Set regular play times with your cat.
-If a cat or kitten is feeling bored and trying to get you to play, they may bite or scratch at us roughly in order to try to get our attention and provoke a reaction, much as it would with another cat.
+- Set regular play times with your cat.
+If a cat or kitten is feeling bored and trying to get you to play, they may bite or scratch at you roughly to try to get your attention and provoke a reaction, much as it would with another cat.
 If the cat knows to expect us to play at certain times of the day, they may be less likely to try to go after our hands or feet every time we walk by.
 This play time will also use up a good amount of the cat's excess energy and give them a chance to hunt some "prey" and practice their skills.
-Ten minutes of play time twice daily is a common recommendation.
+10 minutes of play time twice daily is a common recommendation.

-Carry a toy and use it as a distraction if the cat attacks feet and legs when we walk by.
+- Carry a toy and use it as a distraction.
+Use this trick if the cat attacks feet and legs when we walk by.
 As the cat is getting used to the idea that toys are for playing and human bodies are not, we may need to distract them before they pounce and bite.
 This means that it is a good idea to have a toy on hand (or in a pocket) whenever possible so it can be tossed to the floor as a distraction from our ankles and toes if we sense an oncoming cat attack!